It’s obvious to see that an organization benefits when its employees are working together synergistically.

 From bathing naked with managers to nearly being trampled to death by horses, there are limitless stories online of employees being coerced into doing things they don’t want to do.

-Forcing people to participate in compulsory team building activities is, ironically, detrimental to good teamwork.
+There are some great ways to overcome team building challenges.
+But, forcing people to participate in compulsory team building activities is, ironically, detrimental to good teamwork.
 What’s fun for an HR manager might be degrading for an employee, and the last thing you should want is for resentment to grow among your staff.

 Instead of imposing team building from the top down like a ruthless dictator, it’s more effective to allow teams to build organically.
 Plenty of people would have a problem with being forced to perform a humiliating haka in imitation of the New Zealand rugby team, but most people are okay with a glass of wine and a nice meal at a restaurant.